goldenrecursion/contracts/README.md

 `!!!
 NOTE: Never share or commit a private key to an account on the mainet with real money in it !!!`

-To deploy to Rinkeby testnet run
+To deploy to Goerli testnet run

 ```
 npx hardhat deploy --network goerli